Risotto with Fresh and Dried Mushrooms

 Steps

-Slice a piece of leek and briefly sauté it with a teaspoon of butter in a saucepan.
+• Slice a small piece of leek and briefly sauté it with a teaspoon of butter in a pan.

-Add the rice and toast it, stirring with a spoon, then deglaze with a splash of white wine.
+• Pour in the rice and toast it by stirring with a spoon, then deglaze with a splash of white wine.

-👉 Usually, store-bought dried mushrooms need to be rehydrated in water.
-In this case, I felt the mushrooms I dried with my home dehydrator did not need soaking, so I used them dry.
+👉 Typically, purchased dried mushrooms need to be rehydrated in water.
+In this case, I found that the mushrooms I dried with my homemade dehydrator did not need soaking, so I used them directly as they were, dried.

-Continue cooking the risotto by adding a ladle of hot vegetable broth at a time, as is usual in risotto cooking.
+• Continue cooking the risotto by adding one ladle at a time of hot vegetable broth, as usual in risotto cooking.

-👉 For the vegetable broth, I used, as always, the unsalted vegetable granules that I make with my dehydrator.
+👉 For the vegetable broth, I used the one I prepared with the salt-free vegetable granules that I make with my dehydrator.

-Once cooked, stir in a teaspoon of butter and a tablespoon of Parmesan.
+• Once cooked, cream the risotto with a teaspoon of butter and a tablespoon of parmesan.

-A very simple mushroom risotto, but for daily lunches it’s just what we need, right? 😉😊
+• A very simple mushroom risotto, but just what you need for everyday meals, right? 😉😊

 Enjoy your meal! 🤗